Roller Skating Calories Burned: Rink, Outdoor & MET

 How many calories does roller skating burn in 30 minutes?

-A person weighing 160 lbs (73 kg) burns approximately 254 calories during 30 minutes of roller skating.
-This is based on a MET value of 7.
+A person weighing 160 lbs (73 kg) burns approximately 267 calories during 30 minutes of roller skating.
+This is based on a MET value of 7 for roller skating.
 Heavier individuals burn more calories, and lighter individuals burn fewer.

 What is the MET value of roller skating?

-The MET (Metabolic Equivalent of Task) value for roller skating is 7.
+The default MET (Metabolic Equivalent of Task) value for roller skating is 7, while the selected training style uses MET 7.
 This means roller skating burns 7 times more energy than sitting at rest.
 MET values are established by the Compendium of Physical Activities and represent average energy expenditure for the activity.

 Is roller skating good for weight loss?

-Yes, roller skating is an effective exercise for weight loss.
-With a MET value of 7, it burns a significant number of calories per session.
-A 160-lb person burns about 508 calories per hour.
+Yes, roller skating can be effective for weight loss when performed intensely enough.
+With a selected MET value of 7, a 160-lb person burns about 533 calories per hour.
 Combined with a balanced diet, regular roller skating can help create the calorie deficit needed for weight loss.

 How does body weight affect calories burned during roller skating?

 Body weight significantly impacts calorie burn during roller skating.
-A 120-lb person burns about 191 calories in 30 minutes, while a 250-lb person burns approximately 397 calories in the same time.
+At the selected MET value of 7, a 120-lb person burns about 200 calories in 30 minutes, while a 250-lb person burns approximately 417 calories in the same time.
 This is because moving a heavier body requires more energy, regardless of the activity being performed.

 What muscles does roller skating work?